iav0207/fcards/README.md

 ## Installation

-Assuming you have Go installed and `$GOPATH` configured, you just need to run
+Assuming you have Go installed and Go binaries are on your `$PATH`, you just need to run

 ```bash
 make install